horsehour/horsehour.github.io/resume/index.md

 section: resume
 ---

-I am a Ph.D student in Computer Science of Rensselaer Polytechnic Institute (RPI).
-I am interested in Machine Learning (e.g. supervised or unsupervised learning, and reinforcement learning), Artificial Intelligence (AI), Information Retrieval (IR), and their applications in ranking problems (e.g. Rank Learning and Rank Aggregation).
+I am a Ph.D student in Computer Science of Rensselaer Polytechnic Institute (RPI), working on complex networks and the applications in transportation, biomedical systems.
+Also, I am interested in Machine Learning (e.g. supervised or unsupervised learning, and reinforcement learning), Artificial Intelligence (AI), Information Retrieval (IR), and their applications in ranking problems (e.g. Rank Learning and Rank Aggregation).

 [Download CV](/files/cv.pdf)